-We think it's interesting to note that Route 66 never really intersects with any other major highway or road—it goes in two directions only.
-When you are on Route 66, you can either go forward in search of opportunity, or you can go backwards and return to the poverty you came from.
+It's symbolically significant that Route 66 never really intersects with any other major highway or road—it goes in two directions only.
+When you're on Route 66, you can either go forward in search of opportunity and possible hardship, or you can go backwards and return to the poverty and familiarity you came from.